 His third novel, Will Save the Galaxy for Food, was released in February 2017.

-His fourth novel, Differently Morphous, was released on Audible in March 2018 and will according to his website get a paper release 6 months later.
+His fourth novel, Differently Morphous, was released on Audible in March 2018; a paper release is forthcoming in 2019.

 Not to be confused with the board game Yahtzee.

 - Zero Punctuation - Started out as a couple of experimental video reviews, but it caught attention fast and was soon after picked up by The Escapist and became a permanent weekly serial.
 It was Yahtzee's ticket to mainstream fame and remains his most famous and discussed piece of work.

 - Mogworld — A novel published in collaboration with Dark Horse Comics.
 It tells the tale of Jim, a student mage who has been resurrected in undead form after being dead for sixty years by a "rogue necromancer", and now he wants nothing more than to die again, which is not an easy task since a weird plague that causes immortality has infected a lot of people in the country, including himself.
 Unbeknownst to Jim, this is because he is actually a NPC in a popular MMORPG.

 - "Exhaustion From Having Sex With a Minor", a short story printed in the Machine of Death anthology.
 (A free audio version of the story, read by Yahtzee himself, is available here.)